Alternate ACCESS for ELLs Field Test: Coming to schools in early 2023

-- Reason #1… Data, data, data!
+- Reason #1… Data.
 To redesign Alternate ACCESS and create an alternate screener, we need to get enough data on these new test items.
 Enough data means that we need 25,000 students to participate in the field test, which is how many students take Alternate ACCESS each year.

 - Reason #2… It’s the law.
 All of us in the WIDA Consortium must meet federal statutory and regulatory requirements under Title I of the Every Student Succeeds Act (ESSA) for implementing valid and reliable state assessment systems.
 Under these requirements, the U.S. Department of Education must conduct a peer review of the technical quality of state assessment systems.
 During this peer review process, states – with the help of WIDA – demonstrate the technical soundness of their assessment system.

 Notice that kindergarten students are included in the field test.
-That’s because we’re redesigning Alternate ACCESS to include kindergarten.
-Scroll down to the Before the field test section for more info on how to identify kindergarten students for the field test.
+That’s because we’re redesigning Alternate ACCESS to include kindergarten in an expanded K-2 grade-level cluster.
+Scroll down to the What to know: Before the field test section for more info on how to identify kindergarten students for the field test.